 As a researcher of financial independence, I was curious whether the data do show that Singaporean’s will find it challenging to reach their financial independence goal.

-How to Judge whether You can easily reach Financial Independence?
+How Do We Judge whether You can Be Financial Independent Easily?

 In most cases, if you map out your cash inflow and cash outflow, factor in the rate of growth of your wealth, and expenses, you could figure out when a person can be financially independent.